 REGISTRATION FOR FALL 2017 CLASSES IS OPEN

-Class Fee $50 due on or before the first night of classes September 12th
+Class Fee $50 due on the first night of classes September 12th

 Fee covers all classes, tours, and field trips